-Rains, gales pound Greek island of Crete, one person missing
+Rains, gales pound Greek island of Crete, one man dead

-ATHENS (Reuters) - Greek authorities searched on Tuesday for a 60-year-old farmer missing on the Aegean island of Crete after days of cold, torrential rain and gales.
+ATHENS (Reuters) - Greek authorities on Tuesday found the body of a 61-year-old farmer missing on the Aegean island of Crete after days of cold, torrential rain and gales, state television said.

 Crete, Greece’s southernmost island and one of its top tourism destinations, has been hit hardest by storms battering the country over the past few days, with roads, buildings and infrastructure damaged across the island and rivers flooding.

 Television images showed a century-old bridge collapsing due to rising water levels.
-Some homes were protectively evacuated, state TV said.
+Some homes were protectively evacuated.

-More than 30 firemen assisted by volunteers and divers were combing a flood-swollen stream for a farmer whose car was swept away on Monday.
-“It’s been raining for six days non-stop, I mean (a) storm, not just rain, an incredible amount of water,” said Nikos Lagoudakis, a senior fire brigade official.
+More than 30 firemen assisted by volunteers and divers had been combing a flood-swollen stream for a farmer, a father of five, whose car was swept away on Monday.
+Rescue teams recovered his body on Tuesday, state TV ERT said.

+“A dead person was found on the banks of a river,” a fire brigade statement said.

 Infrastructure ministry officials and experts traveled with a helicopter to Crete on Monday to assess the extent of the damage.
 Regional governor Stavros Arnaoutakis said damage could reach dozens of millions of euros.